Fad diets are as popular as ever for losing weight both in a time crunch and for the long haul.

-Here are popular 10 "fad diets" that actually work.
+Here are 10 fad diets that actually work for weight loss.

-Carb cycling is a dieting approach where you cycle between high-carb and low-carb days.
+Carb cycling is a dieting approach where you cycle between high-carb and low-carb dieting days.

 This can be done on either a weekly or monthly basis.